Skip to main content

 The loss of skeletal muscle, or sarcopenia, has profound negative consequences for metabolic health.
 Skeletal muscle is the largest site of insulin-mediated glucose disposal in the body.
 A reduction in muscle mass directly reduces the body’s capacity to manage blood glucose, potentially inducing a state of “sarcopenic obesity,” where an individual has a low muscle mass and a high fat mass, a combination that confers a higher risk for metabolic disease than obesity alone.

 This outcome undermines the long-term therapeutic goals of GLP-1 RA therapy.
-While the patient may lose weight, their may not improve to the expected degree, or it could even worsen from a compositional standpoint.
+While the patient may lose weight, their metabolic health may not improve to the expected degree, or it could even worsen from a compositional standpoint.
 This is a critical safety consideration that has led to updated clinical guidelines emphasizing the need for concurrent physical activity counseling, especially resistance training, for patients on these medications.

 System Impact of Sedentary State Interaction with Peptide Therapy